coldtype/coldtype/docs/tutorials/text.rst

     :width: 500
     :class: add-border

 Got it!
-If you comment out the ``.filter_contours`` line, you should see the little speck show up again.
+If you comment out the ``.filter`` line, you should see the little speck show up again.

 N.B.
 We pulled the lambda being passed to ``pmap`` (pens-map) out into its own function, ``shadow_and_clean``.
 It’s not really a "reusable" function, but it is a little clearer in this instance to have that logic separated from the main chained expression.